marcocastagna99/Security_Testing/README.md

    - `http://172.30.56.250:5000`

-## Docker Build and Run Instructions
+## Docker Build and Run Instructions   (alternative run)

-This project uses Docker and Docker Compose to create an isolated development environment that includes all necessary services for vulnerability scanning and testing.
+This project also uses Docker and Docker Compose to create an isolated development environment that includes all necessary services for vulnerability scanning and testing.
 The `docker-compose.yml` file is configured to set up the application, OpenVAS, and several vulnerable containers for testing.

 ### Requirements